dtcooper/vintage-pi-tv/docs/index.md

 # Welcome

-For now, this documentation is just a placeholder.
+For now, as Vintage pi TV is in active development, this documentation is a placeholder.

 ## Configuration values